Crusader-Boss/Java-Script-100Days/Day6/Notes6.md

 --> sometimes we want our programs to contain a text which is not executed by the js engine.
 --> Such a text is called comment in javascript.
 --> sometimes comments are used to prevent execution of some lines of code.

+// This is a single line comment
+/*This is a sample multiline comment and a tutorial from codewithharry*/